smcclatchy/shell-novice/_episodes/03-create.md

 {: .bash}

 ~~~
-rm: cannot remove `thesis': Is a directory
+rm: cannot remove `thesis`: Is a directory
 ~~~
 {: .error}